testuj-to/tantivy-stemmers/README.md

   The Italian Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/italian/stemmer.html).

+- **Lithuanian**

+  The Lithuanian Snowball algorithm (`LithuanianJocas`) was contributed by Dainius Jocas.
+Its source code has been obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/lithuanian/stemmer.html).

 - **Norwegian (Bokmål)**

   The Norwegian (Bokmål variant) Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/norwegian/stemmer.html).